QuarkNerd/blog/README.md

 * **summary** - The index pages for the blog and author pages includes summaries of each blog post.
 You can use summary to provide a **summary** for your blog post, otherwise the first 50 words of the post itself are used.
 When writing your own summaries, please try to make them roughly 50 words in length.
 * **tags** - An array of keywords that describe the blog post contents:
   * Add the `featured` tag to have your article displayed in the blog's featured carousel.
-  * Add the `author-featured` tag to have your article displayed in your author page carousel.
 * **image** - The image used for this article if present in the carousel.
-* **image-attribution** - An attribution for your chosen `image` property.
-Add this as follows: `image courtesy of <a href='EXAMPLE_LINK'>EXAMPLE_SOURCE</a>`
-* **featured-overlay-inverted** - (true/false) Whether to invert the colour of the social icons.
-If your featured image is dark in its top right corner, choose 'true'.
 * **title-short** - An optional abbreviated title for articles that appear in the featured carousel.
 * **summary-short** - An optional abbreviated summary for articles that appear in the featured carousel.
 This summary text is only displayed in 'large' carousel tiles.
 * **disqus-id** - A unique ID for the Disqus thread.
 If this is left blank the page's URL path will be used instead.
 * **originalArticleLink** - A URL to the original content.
 This is only needed if the blog post is just a reference to an article/blog in another location.
 Including this link will disable the page's Disqus thread so that readers post comments on the original content.
 * **categories** - An array of categories for the post.
 These are added to the `<categories>` tag on the post's RSS & Atom feed entries.
-* **suppress-careers-add** - (true/false) Whether to suppress the careers advert at the bottom of the blog post.
-Setting 'true' will cause the advert to be hidden.

 ##### Legacy post meta-data (not needed)
 * **oldlink** - This is a blog post's original link; I.E. including the canonical domain at the time the post was published, this ensures Twitter counts/Disqus threads still work; new posts (any posts published after the migration) don't need this.
 It may be useful for future migrations.